fctr-id/okta-ai-agent/README.md

 &nbsp;

 ## ⚠️ BREAKING CHANGES ALERT
-> **IMPORTANT**: Version 0.5.0-beta contains breaking changes.
-If you are using previous versions or installed before 05/20/2025, you will need to completely redo your setup to ensure compatibility with the new realtime capabilities.
+> **IMPORTANT**: Version 0.5.5-beta contains breaking changes.
+If you are using previous versions or installed before 06/13/2025, you will need to completely redo your setup to ensure compatibility with the new realtime capabilities.
 >
 > **Docker users:** Stop containers, delete SQLite files (`rm sqlite_db/*.db`), then restart.
 >
 > **Repository Clone users:** Delete database files (`rm *.db sqlite_db/*.db`), update dependencies (`pip install -r requirements.txt`), then restart.

+## 🆕 New in This Version (0.5.5-beta)

+### Custom User Attributes & Device Sync
+- **📋 Custom User Attributes** - You can define custom user attributes that will be synced and available for querying.
+- **📱 Devices Sync** - Full devices sync with user relationships, security context, and analytics (Optional)
+- **🔍 Enhanced Queries** - Query users by custom attributes and devices by platform, security status, etc.

+**Note**: Device sync controlled by `SYNC_OKTA_DEVICES` environment variable.

 ## ✨ What's Special?